-- ★6 (two of) in a 400-level Psychology course other than 400, 410, 411, 431, 441, 475, 476, 482, 490, 493, 496, 497, 498, except as approved by the Honors Advisor
+- ★6 (two of) in a 400-level Psychology course other than 400, 410, 411, 431, 475, 476, 482, 490, 496, 497, 498, except as approved by the Honors Advisor

 - ★9-15 in approved Science options

 - ★3-9 in approved options

-- (1) In addition to the courses specifically listed above, the program must include, among the student's optional courses, a minimum of 12 in one or more disciplines relevant to Psychology, e.g., Anthropology, Biology, Chemistry, Computing Science, Economics, Genetics, Linguistics, Mathematics, Neuroscience, Pharmacology, Philosophy, Physics, Physiology, Political Science, Sociology, Statistics, and applied Probability, and Zoology.
+- (1) In addition to the courses specifically listed above, the program must include, among the student's optional courses, a minimum of ★12 in one or more disciplines relevant to Psychology, e.g., ANTHR, BIOL, CHEM, CMPUT, ECON, GENET, LING, MATH, NEURO, PHARM, PHIL, PHYS, PHYSL, POL S, SOC, STAT, ZOOL.
 These courses may not overlap those used to fulfil the Computing/Mathematics/Statistics, Natural Science and Social Science requirements listed above. - (2) Under the supervision of a faculty member in the Department of Psychology, students undertake a year-long research apprenticeship (PSYCO 390) during the third year and conduct and write an empirical thesis (PSYCO 490) during the fourth year.
 Third-year students present their thesis research proposals, and fourth-year students present the results of their thesis research at the annual Honors Psychology Conference in April.

-173.19.2 Specialization in Psychology
+183.19.2 Specialization in Psychology